Combi Boilers - How They Work

 To ensure you always receive competitive prices, you want to compare the price quotes from various plumbing and heating engineers in your local areas.
 Hampshire Emergency Plumbing and Heating Ltd has a team of fully qualified gas safe registered installers trained to provide excellent, high-quality services at affordable, cost-effective prices.

 Advantages of combi boilers

-The water is heated faster as the heat exchanger transfers the heat produced from the burned flue gasses to the cold water.
+The water is heated faster as the independent heat exchangers transfer the heat produced from the burned flue gasses to the cold water.
 The cold water tank then delivers the water to the tap as required.
 The control valves found inside combi boilers function in different directions.
-The control valves can either allow the water to flow via the central heating system or help in diverting the water towards the appropriate hot water tap.
+The control valves allow the water to flow via the central heating system or help divert the water towards the appropriate hot water tap.

-The combi boiler works with the thermostat to ensure the house in preheated at the desired temperature.
-When it comes to combi boilers, the tap water and the water at the central heating system does not mix.
-The domestic hot water system and the central heating system are in separate pipes, because of this the water never mixes.
+The combi boiler works with the room thermostat to ensure the house is preheated at the desired temperature.
+Regarding combi boilers, the tap water and the water at the central heating system do not mix.
+The domestic hot water and central heating systems are in separate pipes; therefore, the water never mixes.

 We recommend ensuring you consider the radiator's and pipework's cleanliness before a new boiler is installed in your home, as this can cause damage to the boiler.